sunnykim638/iotauth_experiments/experiments/furi2025/README.md

 **$CCS (iotauth_experiments/experiments/ccs2017)**

-* Current directory.
-This directory includes options for exepriments under $CCS/expOptions and contains scripts for copying logs and packet captures (pcap) to $CCS/results directory and scripts for analyzing the results, including availability and expected energy consumption.
+* This directory includes options for exepriments under $CCS/expOptions and contains scripts for copying logs and packet captures (pcap) to $CCS/results directory and scripts for analyzing the results, including availability and expected energy consumption.

 **$MOUNT_DIR**